AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md

    The value can be found in your my.cnf file (usually located at "/etc/my.cnf") underneath the line that reads "\[mysqld\]".
 If the bind-address line is commented out in that file, your server is secured from outside connection attempts.

 That is it!
-When you are finished, click the Save & Test button to complete the setup.
+When you are finished, click **Save & Test** to complete the setup.

 ## Related documentation